Germany's IG Metall to deepen ties with U.S. union UAW

-FRANKFURT (Reuters) - Germany’s largest trade union said on Thursday it would deepen its partnership with the United Auto Workers (UAW) in the United States to help boost labor rights at German automakers and their suppliers based there.
+FRANKFURT, Nov 19 (Reuters) - Germany’s largest trade union said on Thursday it would deepen its partnership with the United Auto Workers (UAW) in the United States to help boost labour rights at German automakers and their suppliers based there.

 Frankfurt-based union IG Metall estimates that 100,000 employees work for German auto manufacturers in the United States.